 Amsterdam School Museum The Ship (Amsterdam, The Netherlands) is organizing an extensive international program on garden cities in the following years.
 This will result in a variety of projects, research, publications and excursions, leading up to an international congress and large exhibition in 2024.

-Garden cities were built since the end of the nineteenth century in response to the detrimental living conditions in larger cities, although, principles of garden cities can also be traced earlier in history.
-Social reformer Ebenezer Howard articulated the garden city for the first time in his book Garden Cities of To-morrow (1902) as a marriage between city and countryside, the garden city being best of both worlds.
-Howard also founded the Town and Country Planning Association, a large association with many influential members, and together with other initiatives (for example the Deutsche Gartenstadt-Gesellschaft) they promoted these ideas on town and country planning, allowing the garden city to blossom.
-Although garden cities took many forms and its ideals were interpreted in many ways, leading ambitions were good design, healthy housing based in a green environment, cooperative modes of management and strong community engagement.
-Based on these ideals thousands of neighbourhoods, villages and cities were built worldwide.
+An important figure for stimulating the discussion on garden cities was social reformer Ebenezer Howard.
+He articulated the garden city for the first time in his influential book Garden Cities of To-morrow (1902) as a marriage between city and countryside, the garden city being best of both worlds.
+Howard also founded the Town and Country Planning Association, a large association with many prominent members.
+Together with other initiatives (for example the Deutsche Gartenstadt-Gesellschaft) they promoted these ideas of garden cities, allowing us to find these ideas all around the world.

 Nowadays the garden city ideals are more relevant than ever because they are key in debates on the present and future of ecological and social-sustainable cities.
 The foundation of new housing cooperation's experimenting with new forms of communal living and the urgency for urban greenery and sustainability are important themes in debates on public housing.